The Ballad of Lefty Brown: Plot

 Finding out the money is gone, the gang handcuff and strip Frank, Lefty, and Jeremiah and search for the money.
 In the confusion, Frank is able to kill both men but his pistol misfires as he tries to kill Lefty.
 Jeremiah gets a rifle from a dead man and kills Frank.
 Realizing the bad shape Jeremiah is in, Lefty rides back to the ranch, where the ranch hands attempt to lynch him.
 Laura intervenes but they tie him up; she reads him a telegraph from Jimmy claiming Lefty killed Ed.
 Realizing no one believes him, Lefty escapes and digs up Ed's rifle he buried before managing to secure medical supplies after forcing one of the pursuing ranch hands at gunpoint.
 He nurses Jeremiah back to health and laments how wrong he was that Jimmy was their friend.
 He says he's never gotten a single thing right in his whole life.
 Jeremiah reminds him that Lefty saved his life.
 After trying to decide what to do now, they go to town to confront Jimmy.

 In town, Jimmy is hosting a memorial for Ed.
 Laura asks Jimmy not to appoint the senatorial runner-up to Ed's position, but Jimmy again alludes to a railroad deal Ed did not support.
 Jeremiah enters the building to spy and Lefty goes to the saloon to enlist Tom's help.
 Though Tom initially refuses to help, after knocking Lefty out, he interrupts Jimmy's eulogy and accuses him of killing Ed.
 Soldiers apprehend him, but Lefty comes to and starts shooting.
 Jimmy takes Laura inside and Lefty and Tom shoot their way through town; Tom is mortally wounded.
 In the hotel, Lefty confronts Jimmy, who reveals everything: Ed opposed a contract Jimmy proposed between Congress and the railroad, so Jimmy had a rustler kill him so he could appoint a senator who would support his deal to Ed's seat.
 Laura hears everything and Lefty knocks him out.
 Lefty says he'll take him to the judge, but Laura insists on dealing with this "Ed's way" - with an immediate hanging.

 Not wanting Laura to be hanged herself for murdering the governor (since they lynch him without trial), Lefty hangs Jimmy himself.
-Knowing he will be apprehended, Lefty tells Jeremiah to stay and be raised by Laura and he rides off himself, concluding the Ballad of Lefty Brown.
+Knowing he will be apprehended, Lefty tells Jeremiah to stay and be raised by Laura and he rides off alone, concluding the Ballad of Lefty Brown.